raspberrypilearning/find-the-bug/en/step_9.md

 --- task ---
 For each level, you will need to:
 - Add a backdrop
-- Click on the Stage pane.
-Drag the new backdrop into position before the **end** backdrop.
+- Click on the Stage pane, then drag the new backdrop into position before the **end** backdrop
 - Add a `when backdrop switches to`{:class="block3events"} block for the new backdrop and add code to position and hide the bug

-**Tip:** To drag the bug to a new hiding position, you will need to 'break' the code so that the bug does not switch to the backdrop when you are making a new level.
+**Tip:** To drag the bug to a new hiding position, you will need to 'break' the code so that the backdrop does not switch when you click on the bug to position it for a new level.

 --- /task ---